arsepound/arsepound/README.md

-Buttcoin Core integration/staging tree
+Arsepound Core integration/staging tree
 =====================================

-What is Buttcoin?
+What is Arsepound?
 ----------------

-Buttcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Buttcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Buttcoin Core is the name of open source software which enables the use of this currency.
+Arsepound is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Arsepound uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Arsepound Core is the name of open source software which enables the use of this currency.

 License
 -------

-Buttcoin Core is released under the terms of the MIT license.
+Arsepound Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process